-You may have thought that the wedding was the most expensive thing you had to deal when you got married, but in reality there are so many things that happen in marriage that cost money.
+You may have thought that the wedding was the most expensive thing you had to deal with when you got married, but in reality, there are so many things that happen in marriage that cost money.
 Don’t let that scare you though.
 As long as you work as a team and come up with a plan, it won’t be so bad.

 Furniture and Appliances

 When buying furniture and appliances, it can be easy to get caught up in the new and expensive things that have delivery and installation.
 Take a step back and realize that a lot of the furniture you may want can easily be bought at flea markets or yard sales!
 Ask around to family and friends to see if they have any items they were planning on getting rid of.
 You’d be surprised how quickly you can fill up your space with hand-me-down items.
 It’s also super easy to fix up furniture to match your new home.

 If you are looking for unique items or brand items, try to shop at places like HomeGoods.
 They have great and unique name brand furniture and decor that come at a great price.